DaniilAngle/task_manager/README.md

 - **Node.js and npm**
 - **wkhtmltopdf 0.12.6-1**

-An issue was encountered during the initial Odoo startup due to `wkhtmltopdf` not being in the system’s environment path.
+An issue was encountered during the initial Odoo startup due to `wkhtmltopdf` not being correctly registered in the system’s environment path.
 This resulted in Odoo failing to render pages correctly (404 error).
 Once the binary was correctly registered in the system path, Odoo loaded successfully.

 ## Odoo Environment Setup